macshaggy/emulator/docs/developer_log.md

 ### 4 Feb 2022 - 1632 hrs.

 Well, I finally figured out that the tests folder shouldn't be buried within the game directory.
 There were imports that had to be corrected in GamePyBoy/__init__.py so that pytest and hypothesis could find the correct files and conduct the test.
 It was successful as now the project has pass the current test.

+### 6 Feb 2022 - 1611 hrs.

+The decoder work is essential for understanding & creating the emulato of the Z80 cpu.
+(Per the web article this is not entirely correct).

+The data section of the decoder is just a generic bytestring and will be replaced with the emulator's memory banks.

+#### 1752 hrs.

+I think I have the decoder working.
+I couldn't use the example given in the article as the gamefile isn't the same exact one.
+But I've read a different location and pulled just the one byte and compared it to the regular opcode and it is identical.
+So, I now know that decode and read are working in the manner expected. ```test_decoder.py``` should be run like any python file from the root directory and not with pytest (yet).